DevOpsGp4/DevOps4/.github/ISSUE_TEMPLATE/bug-report-input-.md

 about: User input variables are not validate
 title: ''
 labels: bug
-assignees: caster082, Boo555, HanTun-dev, KyawZawLynn
+assignees: caster082, KyawZawLynn, Boo555, HanTun-dev,

 ---